yboulaamane/cdd-toolbox/README.md

 - [OCHEM](https://ochem.eu/home/show.do) - An online platform offering tools for building QSAR models for predictions of chemical properties.
 - [ChemMaster](https://crescent-silico.com/chemmaster/) - A general cheminformatics software used to handle chemical data, in particular for drug design purposes including QSAR modeling.
 - [3D-QSAR](https://www.3d-qsar.com/) - A compilation of tools available online for 3D-QSAR modeling.

+## Quantum chemistry

+- [Gaussian](https://gaussian.com/) - A widely used software suite for electronic structure modeling and quantum chemistry calculations.
+- [ORCA](https://orcaforum.kofo.mpg.de/app.php/portal) - A popular computational chemistry software package that is widely used for electronic structure calculations, including Density Functional Theory (DFT) calculations.
+While it is not open source, it does offer a free version for academic and personal use.
+- [Quantum ESPRESSO](https://www.quantum-espresso.org/) - An integrated suite of Open-Source computer codes for electronic-structure calculations and materials modeling at the nanoscale.

 ## Topology preparation